Highlights (magazine): Highlights

 Highlights previously focused on developing the reading and thinking skills of 3- to 12-year-olds.
 However, with the release of subsequent magazines, it is geared mainly to elementary school students; it contains stories and puzzles for children ages six to twelve years old.

 In 1954, the Highlights for Children cover changed to feature a design by Munro Leaf.
 The magazine introduced its familiar "smiling H" logo in 1957.
 Circulation first reached one million subscribers in 1971.
 By the 1980s, Highlights was the most popular children's magazine in the United States, having close to two million subscribers, with 95 percent of the copies mailed to homes.
 The magazine accepted no advertising and eschewed single-issue sales, but could be found in most pediatrician’s and dentist's waiting rooms in North America.
 By 1981, the magazine mailed 1,250,000 issues 11 months out of the year.
-That January, after 35 years, the magazine changed its cover to a new six-color, illustrated format.
+In January 1981, after 35 years, the magazine changed its cover to a new six-color, illustrated format.
 By 1995, Highlights circulation had grown to 2.8 million, with most subscribers still being families.

 Actor Henry Winkler wrote an article discussing his experience overcoming dyslexia in a 2005 issue of the magazine.
-In 2006, the United States Postal Service delivered the one-billionth copy of Highlights magazine to a young subscriber in Dallas, Texas.
+In 2006, the United States Postal Service delivered the one-billionth copy of Highlights magazine to a young subscriber in Dallas.
 Highlights illustrations feature people of all colors and its stories also cover diverse communities.
 Its February 2017 issue included a family with two dads, the first depiction of a same-sex relationship in the magazine's 70-year history.
 By March, same-sex couples were also depicted in High-Five and Hello.

-The magazine is now offered in many different languages, including Korean, Chinese, Malay, Polish, Czech, Russian, Greek, French, Turkish, Portuguese, Thai, and Hungarian.

-The company donated the magazine's archives to Ohio State University.
+The magazine is now offered in many languages including Korean, Chinese, Malay, Polish, Czech, Russian, Greek, French, Turkish, Portuguese, Thai, and Hungarian.
+The company donated Highlights archives to Ohio State University in Columbus.
 At the time, 1,200 boxes of back issues and Dear Highlights letters were being kept in a Honesdale barn.

 Regular features

 Ask Arizona

 Appearing in the magazine since 2005, "Ask Arizona" is a story series featuring a girl named Arizona who writes an advice column for other children, similar to Dear Abby or Ask Ann Landers.
 The article depicts real-life experiences and appears in every issue.
+As in 15th September 2026, there are 123 "Ask Arizona" books from the series on library.highlights.com.